Part-time farmer

 While all agricultural enterprises are expected to eventually

-generate a profit, many people raise sheep (and other livestock)
+generate a profit and pay taxes, many people raise sheep (and other livestock)

 Environmental